Optimal Regularized Online Allocation by Adaptive Re-Solving: Introduction

 \textit{Regret analysis.} With its offline optimum as the benchmark, we investigate the regret attained by the adaptive algorithm framework for regularized online allocation problems.
-Since the regret is characterized by dual convergence, the aforementioned new result of dual convergence allows us to derive a sharp regret bound.
+Since regret is characterized by dual convergence, the aforementioned new result allows us to derive a sharp regret bound.
 More exactly, we show that our adaptive algorithm achieves an $O(\log T)$ regret, which matches the best results in {\it constraint-free and non-regularized} online convex optimization \citep{hazan2007logarithmic} and multi-secretary problem \citep{bray2019does}.
 A matching lower bound is established under our assumptions demonstrating the optimality of our adaptive algorithm framework.
 To our best knowledge, this is the first theoretical guarantee of an exact $O(\log T)$ regret bound for online non-linear allocation with hard constraints and a non-separable regularizer.
-The best known regret even for online learning programming \citep{li2021online} contains an additional $\log\log T$ factor.
-By comparing with existing algorithms, we clarify the critical role played by the adaptive resource control in controlling the stopping time and achieving a logarithmic-order regret.
+The best-known regret even for online linear programming \citep{li2021online} contains an additional $\log\log T$ factor.
+Distinct from previous work, our non-linear and non-separable primal problem introduces greater challenges when analyzing dual behaviors.
+By comparing with existing algorithms, we clarify the critical role played by the adaptive resource update in controlling the stopping time and achieving a logarithmic-order regret.
 In particular, we establish a worst-case $O(T^{1/2})$ lower bound for dual-based algorithms if the resource constraints are not adaptively updated.
-Basically, without updating the resource constraints, dual-based algorithms suffer from early-stopping.
+Basically, without updating the resource constraints, dual-based algorithms suffer from early stopping.

-We then elaborate the applications of our method and theory to online linear programming, online convex optimization, online welfare maximization and online convex packing.
-Simulation results are also presented.
+We then elaborate on the applications of our method and theory to online linear programming, online max-min fairness allocation and online load balancing, etc. Simulation results will also be presented.